 Listing 1 shows the fn_Split() function.
 Because the Split() function has been so useful in my VB development work, I decided to make fn_Split() resemble it as much as possible.
 However, SQL Server can't pass an array of values between procedures.
 So instead of returning an array of values, as Split() does, fn_Split() returns a two-column SQL Server table variable.

 Each element in Split()'s array is associated with a zero-based numeric index.
 For example, in astr(2) from the previous code snippet, 2 is the index of the third element in the array.
 To retain Split()'s index concept, I include a column, idx, that corresponds to the Split() array index and represents the row number starting with zero.
 The other column, value, corresponds to the values in the individual Split() array elements.
 The default delimiter for fn_Split() is a space, but for convenience and self-documentation, fn_Split() also lets you specify a space as the delimiter by using the string 'space' as the second parameter.
 Alternatively, you can use two single quotes with a space between them as the second parameter.
 You can specify an empty string as the delimiter by using the string 'empty' or two single quotes with no space between them.

 Note that you must call UDFs under their owner designation, and you must use the database name when a function resides outside the current database.
-A sample database called SplitExamples, which contains the fn_Split() function, is available for download from http://www.sqlmag.com (see "More on the Web," page 58, for download instructions).
+A sample database called SplitExamples, which contains the fn_Split() function, is available for download at the top of the page using the "Download the Code" zip file.
 After attaching the sample database to your server, you can invoke fn_Split() from a Query Analyzer window as follows: